 Apply custom validators

 Validation feature allows to associate a custom user-made validator with a settings type.
-Validation occurs during and results in binding errors for incorrect settings.
+Validation occurs during binding and results in binding errors for incorrect settings.

 [ValidateBy(typeof(MySettingsValidator))]